 Secular Groups: Iraqi National Congress (INC) and Iraq National Accord (INA).
 In 1992, the two main Kurdish parties and several Shiite Islamist groups coalesced into the "Iraqi National Congress (INC)," on a platform of human rights, democracy, pluralism, and "federalism" (Kurdish autonomy).
 However, many observers doubted its commitment to democracy, because most of its groups have authoritarian leaderships.
 The INC's Executive Committee selected Ahmad Chalabi, a secular Shiite Muslim from a prominent banking family, to run the INC on a daily basis.
-Chalabi, who is about 64 years old, was educated in the United States (Massachusetts Institute of Technology) as a mathematician.
-His father was president of the Senate in the monarchy that was overthrown in the 1958 military coup, and the family fled to Jordan.
-He taught math at the American University of Beirut in 1977 and, in 1978, he founded the Petra Bank in Jordan.
-He later ran afoul of Jordanian authorities on charges of embezzlement and he left Jordan, possibly with some help from members of Jordan's royal family, in 1989.
-(A table on U.S. appropriations for the Iraqi opposition, including the INC, is an appendix).
+Chalabi, who is about 66 years old, was educated in the United States (Massachusetts Institute of Technology) as a mathematician.
+As an Iraqi governance structure was established, Chalabi was one of the rotating presidents of the Iraq Governing Council (IGC).
+Since 2004, Chalabi has allied with and then fallen out with Shiite Islamist factions; he was one of three deputy prime ministers in the 2005 transition government, with a focus on economic issues.
+Chalabi temporarily served as Oil Minister in December 2005, and he reportedly continues to play a role in oil decisions.
+(A table on U.S. appropriations for the Iraqi opposition, including the INC, is an appendix).4